November 21, 2024

 The representatives are hopeful that comprehensive regulatory frameworks for stablecoins and crypto markets in the US will advance by the end of July.

-The House Financial Services Committee has rescheduled the vote on stablecoin and crypto legislation to July 26.
+The House Financial Services Committee has rescheduled the vote on stablecoin and legislation to July 26.
 If the bill passes in the committee, it will move to the Senate for approval from the Democrats.
 The bill will also require acceptance from the Biden administration to become law.